 Geography classes were always fascinating.

 That feeling when the teacher draws out a map of the world from underneath the blackboard.
-You look out of the window, and you think to yourself, I want to see whats out there.
-I want to meet the world that isn’t a part of this mechanical engine fueled by greed.
+You look out of the window, and you think to yourself, I want to see what’s out there.
+I want to meet the world that isn’t a part of this mechanical engine fuelled by greed.
 I want to be one with the world.

-Those stories about the bushmen of Africa, Those stories about German soldiers in France. ( ‘The Last lesson’ – Class 12, CBSE ).
+Those stories about the bushmen of Africa, and those about German soldiers in France. ( ‘The Last lesson’ – Class 12, CBSE ).
 The poems of Robert frost.
-Makes you think.
+They make you think, don’t they?

 Schooling is what you are.